bartvanhoey/AddAbpModule/abp/AddingModuleMadeSimple.md

     abp new BookStore -u blazor -o BookStore
 ```

-* Run the DbMigrator project to apply the database migrations
+- Run the DbMigrator project to apply the database migrations
-* Start both the HttpApi.Host project and Blazor project
+- Start both the HttpApi.Host project and Blazor project
-* Stop both the HttpApi.Host project and Blazor project
+- Stop both the HttpApi.Host project and Blazor project

 ### Create a PdfGenerator ABP Module

+Add a **modules** folder to the root of the project

-Open a **command prompt** in the **src** folder of the project and **add a new class library**
+Open a **command prompt** in the **modules** folder of the project and **add a new class library**

 ```bash
     dotnet new classlib -n PdfGenerator